vinnie4k/ios-github-script/README.md

 ```bash
 brew install direnv
 ```
+1. Create a copy of `.envrc_template` and rename it to `.envrc` in the root directory.
+2. Change `ORG_NAME` and `GITHUB_API_TOKEN` values in the `.envrc` file which will be placed.
+  - The org name for FA23 is `cs1998-601-fa23`.
+You can just replace the semester and year.
-Reach out to me for the `.envrc` file.
-Make sure to change the `ORG_NAME` and `GITHUB_API_TOKEN` values in the `.envrc` file which will be placed in the root directory.
-You can find your API token by logging into the Enterprise GitHub and generating a new Personal Access Token with every privilege.
+  - You can find your API token by logging into the Enterprise GitHub and generating a new Personal Access Token with every privilege.
 See [this](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

 ### Python Packages